MathewHDYT/OneShare/_docs/notes/cybersecurity/osint.md

 ### Going Deeper

-Each plattform has its unique functionality and tricks that can be used, to get further information and links that may still be publicy accesible but are not easily found.
+Each platform has its unique functionality and tricks that can be used, to get further information and links that may still be publicly accessible but are not easily found.

 For example **GitHub**, with its version control, which can lead to potential information leaks when not adequately sanitized or monitored.